Worshipful Company of Tylers and Bricklayers

-The Worshipful Company of Tylers and Bricklayers is one of the livery companies of the City of London.
+The Worshipful Company of Tylers and Bricklayers is one of the ancient livery companies of the City of London.
 The organisation of Tylers (roof and floor tile layers) and Bricklayers existed in 1416; it was incorporated by a royal charter in 1568.
 Originally, the company possessed a monopoly over bricklaying within the City of London.
-However, after the Great Fire of London, the king decreed that brick or stone, instead of timber, should be used in the building of homes.
-There was too much rebuilding to be done by only the Tylers' and Bricklayers' Company; craftsmen from across England were summoned, and the monopoly was terminated.
-The company now exists, along with most livery companies, primarily as a charitable body.
-The company also supports various building schools.
+Following the Great Fire of London, the king mandated that buildings be constructed with brick or stone instead of timber, leading to an influx of craftsmen from across England to assist with the extensive rebuilding efforts.
+This resulted in the effective termination of the company's monopoly.
+Today, like most livery companies, it supports its traditional crafts, primarily functioning as a charitable organisation.
+It supports various building schools, including the Building Crafts College in Stratford, London.

 The Tylers' and Bricklayers' Company ranks thirty-seventh in the order of precedence of livery companies.

 Brief history

 The earliest reference to the company is in 1416 though records show that a guild representing the crafts was in existence well before that time.
 The company's charter was granted in 1568.
 A City ordinance of 1570 defined its area of control as being within a radius of 15 miles of the City.

-The company flourished initially with brick and tiles being used in place of timber and thatch.
+The company flourished initially with brick and tiles being widely adopted in place of timber and thatch.
 The Great Fire of 1666 led to a royal proclamation requiring their use.
-The rebuilding programme was beyond the capacity of company members; craftsmen flocked in from elsewhere and the monopoly was broken.
-The succeeding years saw a continuing reduction in the influence and fortunes of the company which nonetheless retained ownership of a hail until the end of the 19th century and almshouses in Islington into the second half of the 20th century.
+The scope and scale of the rebuilding programme was beyond the capacity of company members alone; craftsmen flocked in from elsewhere and the monopoly was broken.
+The succeeding years saw a continuing reduction in the influence and fortunes of the company which nonetheless retained ownership of a hall until the end of the 19th century and almshouses in Islington into the second half of the 20th century.
 Masters and liverymen of the company have ensured that it still plays its part in support of the City, its crafts and numerous charitable causes.

 Two of the company's liverymen have served as Lord Mayor of London.